FraxFinance/frax-oft-upgradeable/README.md

 ### Lockbox design
 Frax operates a dual-lockbox design where users can exit their OFT token into the native Frax-asset token on both Ethereum and Fraxtal.
 Utilizing a dual-lockbox design is a novel solution to bridging as liquidity is  unlocked from more than one location.
-More about this solution is be explained in the [docs](TODO).
+More about this solution is be explained in the [docs](https://docs.frax.com/protocol/crosschain/overview).

+*NOTE*: The exception is WFRAX, which only contains a lockbox on Fraxtal.
+Bridging to Ethereum via LZ receives the WFRAX OFT instead of locked liquidity.

 #### Fraxtal Lockboxes
 - `frxUSD`: `0x96A394058E2b84A89bac9667B19661Ed003cF5D4`